zivid/zivid-ros/README.md

 In the `zivid_samples` package we have added samples that demonstrate how to use the Zivid ROS driver.
 These samples can be used as a starting point for your project.

-To launch the Python samples using `ros2 launch`, you might need `python` registered as a command, such as by using:
+To launch the Python samples using `ros2 launch`, you need `python` to be available as a command.
+For example, the `python-is-python3` package can be installed to achieve this, by running the following command:

 ```bash
 sudo apt install python-is-python3